Snowflyt/typora-copilot/README.md

 3. Paste the User Code into the GitHub authentication page.
 4. Return to Typora and press OK on the dialog.
 5. If you see a “Signed in to Copilot” dialog _after a few seconds_, Copilot plugin should start working since then.

+## Copilot Chat

+Clicking the Copilot icon in the toolbar will toggle the Copilot Chat panel.
+You can use it to chat with Copilot, and the current document and previous chat history will be sent to Copilot as context.

+Make sure you have signed in to Copilot before using the Copilot Chat panel.
+After signing in, restart Typora to make sure the Copilot Chat panel works properly.

+You can:

+- Select, create, edit chat title, or delete a chat session from the dropdown list at the top of the panel.
+- Click the “Send” button or press <kbd>Enter</kbd> to send the message.
+(You can use <kbd>Shift</kbd> + <kbd>Enter</kbd> or <kbd>Ctrl</kbd> + <kbd>Enter</kbd> to insert a new line.)
+- Click the “Stop” button to stop the current request.
+- Select a prompt style from the dropdown list at the bottom of the panel.
+- Pick the model you want to use from the dropdown list at the bottom of the panel.

 ## Uninstallation